reactphp/promise/README.md

 Returns a Promise that will resolve only once all the items in `$promisesOrValues` have resolved.
-The resolution value of the returned Promise will be an array containing the resolution values of each of the input array.
+The resolution value of the returned Promise will be an array containing the resolution values of each of the items in `$promisesOrValues`.

 #### When::any()